nkolchenko/laughing-kookaburra/README.md

 # laughing-kookaburra
-This is the place to store all the files I'm creating while I'm working on "yet another Raspberry Pi weather station" pet project.
+This is the place to store all the files I'm creating while I'm playing with Raspberry Pi.